-What are NHS 'Never Events'?
+What are NHS 'Never Events' and can I claim compensation?

 Porter pushing bed in NHS hospital corridor